2020 A. Noam Chomsky Global Connections Awards

 The 2020 Award Committee was chaired by Dr. Anthony C. Ogden, Vice President of International Learning and Engagement for the Star Scholars Network.
 Other members of the award committee included:

-The Network will present the awards on Tuesday, December 8 during the 2020 STAR Conference Closing and Award Ceremony, which can be viewed globally via Zoom and social media.
-Viewing information is available on the event page: https://starscholars.org/shaping-a-humane-world/
+The Network presented the awards on Tuesday, December 8 during the 2020 STAR Conference Closing and Award Ceremony, which can be viewed globally via Zoom and social media.

 Dr. Chomsky, the Laureate Professor of Linguistics, Agnese Nelms Haury Chair of The University of Arizona, will be the special guest during the Award Ceremony.
 A. Noam Chomsky Global Connections Awards celebrate the power of human connections.
 The awards recognize distinguished service to the global mission of the STAR Scholars Network.
 Several individuals with a deep impact on advancing global, social mobility are recognized every year.
 We live in a time when innovation and creativity in support of humanity are of great importance.
 The STAR Scholars Network recognizes the commitment of concerned people able and willing to make a difference in the lives of others.
 Nominations for this award are solicited from around the world.
 The nominee can be from any field.

 STAR Scholars Network is an international forum of scholars that advances global social mobility through research and advocacy.
 In August 2020, Professor Noam Chomsky gave his name to the Global Connections Awards of the STAR Scholars Network.